jbunke/deltascript/docs/ls-6-func.md

 **Functions** are reusable blocks of code that perform a specific task.
 Most functions can be repeatedly invoked.
 The invocation of a function is known as a **function call**.

-Functions may define inputs, called **parameters**, and may produce an output, called a **return value**.
+Functions may define inputs, called **parameters**<sup>[§3.3](./ls-3-vars.md#33--function-parameters)</sup>, and may produce an output, called a **return value**.
 The value is "returned" because functions with an output yield the value produced by the invocation of the function back to the place that invoked the function.

 ## 6.2 – Type signatures